athowes/multi-agyw/README.md

 ## Misc to-do

 - [ ] Analysis of the extent of the differences between the different models e.g. compute maximum difference between (mean) estimates then arrange in decreasing order
-- [ ] Understand how the Poisson trick interplays with different structures for multinomial model (baseline category, nested, etc.)
 - [ ] Possibility to include covariates
 - [ ] Extend Malawi model by adding more surveys (PHIA and MICS).
 Could use survey specific intercepts
 - [ ] Fitting model jointly to multiple countries